rails-inspire-django/hotwire-django-tutorial/docs/README.md

 1. Learn what is `Stimulus` and how `Stimulus Controller` work.
 1. What are Stimulus `Values`, `Targes`, and `Actions`
 1. Use Stimulus to build a Datetime picker and improve the form submission process.
+3. Learn about 15 UI examples (`inline editing`, `Type as Search`, `Form Validation`, etc.), which can help you solve the UI interaction problem in many cases.

 With Hotwire, we can bring `SPA-like experience` to our Django web app: